 From first launch, feedback has been extremely positive and more than 600 The portal appears to have had a substantial impact on how advisers view NS&I. We conduct a monthly advocacy snapshot, asking advisers 'How likely are you to recommend NS&I to your clients?'
 The average score is now 8.44 out of 10, and 85% of advisers now recommend Premium Bonds regularly - up from 7 out of 10 and 75% just two years ago.

-This positive feedback was echoed in our annual adviser satisfaction survey, which saw the highest ever response received, and where satisfaction with the service provided increased by a huge 20% in one year, up to 78%.
+This positive feedback was echoed in our annual adviser satisfaction survey, which saw the highest ever response received, and where satisfaction with huge 20% in one year, up to 78%.